Partners we support

 The Joe Plant Memorial Fund was created to give back to the community in ways that Joe was passionate about; health, fitness and service to others.
 The mission of the Joe Plant Memorial Fund is to give other's those same opportunities.

 More recently, the mission has expanded to also support Parent Heart Watch, dedicated to eliminating preventable deaths in youth from sudden cardiac arrest.
-The memorial fund supports Parent Heart Watch at the national level, and we are in the process of identifying a community recipient of an AED.
+The memorial fund supports Parent Heart Watch at the national level, and has already donated two AED's to youth recreation centers in St. Paul, MN.
 If you are interested in learning more about being an AED recipient in the future, please submit a request using the form below or email Director@livingthedreamjp.org.

 RUNNING SINCE 2008